← All posts

 1. You define the rubric.
 Each check describes what to look for, how many marks it is worth, and what common errors to expect.
 The AI does not invent criteria.

 2. AI reads each submission.
-A vision-capable model (Claude, GPT-4o, or Gemini) reads the scanned pages — handwritten, typed, or printed — and extracts the student’s work.
+A vision-capable model reads the scanned pages (handwritten, typed, or printed) and extracts the student’s work.

 3. AI applies your checks.
 Each rubric check is evaluated independently against the extracted content.
 The model produces a proposed mark and a short explanation.